DaveAPS/vue-table-view/README.md

           {key:'region',sortable:true,display:'Region',itemclass:'textleft',headclass:''},
           {key:'subregion',sortable:true,display:'Sub Region',itemclass:'textleft',headclass:''},
           {key:'population',sortable:true,display:'Population',itemclass:'textright',headclass:''}];

+          Properties are as follows-
           a) key -- column name as in the data list object
           b) sortable -- true or false to apply sorting on the column
-          c) display -- What the column hedding need to be shown, dispaly name if not provided then show the key name as heading
+          c) display -- What the column heading needs to be shown, if display name is not provided, show the key name as heading
           d) itemclass -- css class name to set look & feel of the perticullar column item
           e) headclass --  css class name to set look & feel of the perticullar column heading